MailCheck-co/mailcheck.site/src/routes/blog/want-to-buy-an-email-list-we-have-6-reasons-not-to/index.md

 ![email list](./email-list.png?format=webp;jpg;png;avif&srcset&width=880)

-## It is actually illegally
+## Selling email addresses is actually illegally

 First, buying an email list may be against the law, depending on your country.
 Even if buying is not, using it is definitely against.
 Yeah, it seems we have the “free” internet and modern marketing world calls for desperate measures, but there are strict rules, consumer protections and guidelines.
 All over the world there are regulations protecting inboxes, such as GDPR in Europe, CAN-SPAM in the US of CASL in Canada.
 They are needed to protect consumers.
 There regulations require marketers to send any emails only with permission.
 And the buying of an email list does not suggest you’ve obtained that.

-## It is not profitable
+## Own base of email adresses is always more profitable

 This point is obvious.
 Just think, if you have an email list that performs, would you sell it, or maybe rent?
 Besides, all professionals know that consumer loyalty depends on trust, so it is very stupid for them to sell contacts, especially without consent.
 All marketers want to keep these leads to themselves.
 If you need some lists that are based on some promises of targeting, you should be especially wary, as they’ve changed a lot of times.
 Don’t even expect that you’ll have good customers from them.
 It doesn’t matter what methods the compiler of this email list used, people will still view your messages as spam.

-## It is a risk for professional reputation
+## To buy email list it's a risk for reputation

 All the risk from the first two points is a no-brainer, but the situation is much more complicated.
 A huge part of your reputation depends on how customers cooperate with your messages.
 They can flag them as spam and it’s not good for you.
 Also, if your click-through rates drop and your bounce rates are too high, your reputation will suffer.
 After that, you can not expect a successful collaboration with some reputable services.
 Don’t buy email lists, it is a lose-lose case.

-## It is a farewell with deliverability
+## Deliverability tends to zero

 As an email marketer, your sender reputation speaks for you.
 There might be people who will promise you to keep your reputation safe.
 However, better safe than sorry.
 Momentary desire to get something quick and easy cost you future opportunities to expand your business interacting with customers.